On this page

 Comparison by retailers

-After years of ActewAGL’s monopoly, Canberra residents now have a variety of electricity retailers to choose from.
+After years of ActewAGL’s monopoly, Canberra residents now have a variety of electricity retailers from which to choose.

 Fortunately, ACT electricity suppliers compete fiercely, so expect a solar feed-in tariff to be quoted.
 The average feed-in credit is approximately 7 cents per kilowatt-hour (kWh).
 If you’re not careful, the rate can be as low as 0 cents per kilowatt hour, with other companies offering little more than 7 cents.
 As always, while shopping for electricity retailers, it’s important to compare the terms of the offer, not just the feed-in tariff.